An improvement of the Moliere-Fano multiple scattering theory: Approximations of the M--F theory

 \subsection{Fano approximation}

-To estimate a contribution of incoherent scattering on atomic electrons is often \cite{M55,Fano,Bethe,Klch} replaced the squared nuclear charge $Z^2$ with the sum of the squares of the nuclear and electronic charges $Z(Z+1)$ in basic relations (for differential cross-section, some parameters of the theory, etc.).
+To estimate a contribution of incoherent scattering on atomic electrons, the squared nuclear charge $Z^2$ is often replaced with the sum of the squares of the nuclear and electronic charges $Z(Z+1)$ \cite{M55,Fano,Bethe,Klch} in basic relations for differential cross-section, some parameters of the theory, etc.

-This procedure would be accurate if the single-scattering cross sections were the same for nucleus and electron targets.
+This procedure would be accurate if the single-scattering cross sections were the same for nucleus and electrons of target atoms.
 Besides, the actual cross sections are different at small and large angles.
 Fano modified the multiple scattering theory taking into account above differences.